 Psychotherapy is a crucially important part of cocaine addiction treatment.
 The National Institute on Drug Abuse warns that craving for cocaine can remain with a person for years after their treatment.
 Detox alone does not help combat that problem; therapy and community support (12-step groups, for example, and general group therapy sessions) can make the difference between holding off the temptation to use again, and a relapse.

 All drugs are powerful, but cocaine is one of the most destructive drugs one can take.
 The damage it can do to a person’s health and well-being, their body and mind, their relationships and future, can be extensive.
 But there is always hope.
 No matter the extent of the corruption cocaine has wrought on your life, or the life of a loved one, rehabilitation and therapy are still on the table.
-Here at The Recovery Village, we want to help you or your loved one get well.
+Here at Coast to Coast Recovery, we want to help you or your loved one get well.
+We have 30 day rehabs, 60 day rehabs, 90 day rehabs, and long-term rehabs.
 If you have questions about the effects or symptoms of cocaine use, or if you want to find out about starting treatment, please give us a call at (800) 210-8229.